**remote/Zoom lesson modifications

 **I will start the Zoom meeting for our lesson at the agreed upon time.
 If you sign in to the meeting and it says that "Host is in another meeting," wait for a few seconds and try again.

-Absence Policy – At least 24-hour notice must be given directly to me (call, text, or email) if a lesson needs to be cancelled, or else you owe me for that lesson.
+Absence Policy – For scheduling conflicts, at least 24-hour notice must be given directly to me (call, text, or email) if a lesson needs to be canceled, or else you owe me for that lesson.
 If you're scheduled for an in-person lesson in the coming week and you feel sick, especially COVID-symptom sick, please cancel your lesson ASAP.
 I will not charge students for lessons canceled within the 24-hour notice period due to sickness while we are in the middle of a pandemic.

 Failure to Pay – If, for any reason, a month has passed without being paid for, I reserve the right to remove you from my schedule until all outstanding lesson fees are paid in full.